Self-hosted deployment

 Milvus fails to start

-Milvus requires etcd and MinIO.
-If it fails with connection errors, ensure both dependencies are healthy:
+Milvus depends on etcd and MinIO.
+If it fails with connection errors, check both dependencies:

 docker compose logs etcd